samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, you can cast the level 3 version of the [Animal Friendship](/spells/2618847-animal-friendship) spell (save DC 13).

-Agitating this potion’s muddy liquid brings little bits into view: a fish scale, a hummingbird feather, a cat claw, or a squirrel hair.
+Agitating this potion's muddy liquid brings little bits into view: a fish scale, a hummingbird feather, a cat claw, or a squirrel hair.

 ### [Potion of Clairvoyance](/magic-items/4701-potion-of-clairvoyance)